-Feeling overwhelmed with housework is really common and there can be many reasons you may be struggling to keep on top of things at home.
-In this post, we will discuss simple steps to take to help you with the struggle of everyday chores.
-We will give you some simple tips to follow to even make a tiny dint in your todo list.
+Feeling overwhelmed with housework is common, and there can be many reasons you may be struggling to keep on top of things at home.
+In this post, we will discuss simple steps to help you with the struggle of everyday chores.
+We will give you some simple tips to follow to even make a tiny dent in your todo list.

-If you are feeling overwhelmed with housework and are wondering how to clean a very messy house in one day, stop right there!
-It didn’t get messy in one day so you’re sure as heck not going get it tidy in one day.
-Drop the perfectionism and let’s get real about your expectations!
+If you feel overwhelmed with housework and are wondering how to clean a very messy house in one day, stop right there!
+It didn’t get dirty in one day, so you’re sure as heck not going get it tidy in one day.
+Drop the perfectionism, and let’s get real about your expectations!